nolliechyTW/WIL/Leetcode/Heap_PriorityQueue/253. Meeting Rooms II/README.md

         - If no room is free, the new meeting's end time is simply added to the heap, representing the allocation of a new room.

 5) Determine the Number of Rooms:
     - The size of the heap at the end of the process gives the minimum number of rooms required.
-This is because the heap only contains meetings that are simultaneously occurring, and its size represents the peak number of concurrent meetings.
+This is because the **heap only contains meetings that are simultaneously occurring**, and its size represents the peak number of concurrent meetings.

 ### Implement